Mateusz-DevCpp/Gnuplot_manager/README.md

-# Gnuplot_manager
+# Gnuplot
 Library to manage gnuplot